-Talk to a New York Car Accident Lawyer about Your Whiplash Injury
+Talk to a New York Car Accident Lawyer About Your Neck or Whiplash Injury

-If you’ve suffered whiplash or other physical injuries in a car accident that was somebody else’s fault, find the best car accident lawyer as soon as possible.
-You may be entitled to recover for your medical expenses, pain and suffering, lost wages, damage to your vehicle and other damages associated with the accident.
+If you’ve suffered a neck or other whiplash type injuries in a car accident that was somebody else’s fault, find an car accident lawyer in New York as soon as possible.
+You may be entitled to recover medical expenses, pain and suffering, lost wages, damage to your vehicle, and other damages associated with the accident.

-The sooner you get advice from an experienced car accident attorney, the better able you and your attorney will be to build a strong case to maximize your compensation.
-Just call 212-732-2929 or fill out the contact form on this page to get started.
+The sooner you get advice from an experienced car accident attorney, the better position they will be in to build a strong case to maximize your compensation.
+Call 212-732-2929 or fill out the contact form on this page to get started.